Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Distributional Misalignment

-In the single-agent experiments on inventory management, auctions, and forecasting, Qwen-72B and GPT-4 perform best overall, but their advantages differ by task.
-GPT-4 leads in one inventory experiment \citep{doi:10.1287/mnsc.1120.1638}, whereas Qwen-72B leads in another \citep{doi:10.1287/mnsc.46.3.404.12070}.
-A similar pattern appears in auction settings: GPT-4 performs best in one scenario \citep{doi:10.1287/mnsc.1100.1258}, while Qwen-72B leads in another \citep{doi:10.1287/mnsc.1070.0806}.
-For forecasting future demand \citep{doi:10.1287/mnsc.1110.1382}, Qwen-72B most consistently produces responses closest to human judgments.
+Performance also varies by task.
+In the single-agent experiments on inventory management, auctions, and forecasting, Qwen-72B and GPT-4 perform best overall, but their relative advantages depend on the experimental setting.
+GPT-4 performs best in the inventory experiment of \citet{doi:10.1287/mnsc.1120.1638}, whereas Qwen-72B performs best in the inventory experiment of \citet{doi:10.1287/mnsc.46.3.404.12070}.
+Similarly, GPT-4 leads in the auction experiment of \citet{doi:10.1287/mnsc.1100.1258}, while Qwen-72B performs best in the auction experiment of \citet{doi:10.1287/mnsc.1070.0806}.
+For the demand-forecasting experiment of \citet{doi:10.1287/mnsc.1110.1382}, Qwen-72B most consistently generates responses closest to human judgments.

-Multi-agent experiments—especially those in \cite{doi:10.1287/mnsc.1050.0436} and \cite{doi:10.1287/mnsc.2015.2264}, which involve four agents—are challenging for all tested LLMs.
-Among the models, DeepSeek performs best in these settings.
-By contrast, in simpler two-agent supply-chain interactions \citep{doi:10.1287/mnsc.1070.0788, doi:10.1287/mnsc.1110.1334}, Qwen-72B outperforms the others.

-To examine why LLM and human distributions differ, Figure~\ref{LLMs_output_frequency} compares four high-capacity models—DeepSeek, Qwen-72B, Llama-70B, and GPT-4—with human responses in the high-profit setting of \cite{doi:10.1287/mnsc.46.3.404.12070}.
-Even these stronger models exhibit substantial distributional misalignment, unfortunately.
-The figure shows that human responses span a wider range with more dispersed decisions, whereas LLM outputs cluster around a few values.
-This pattern suggests that the large Wasserstein distances arise mainly from differences in dispersion rather than from systematic bias.